How to Sauna: A Beginner's Guide to Maximum Relaxation

 - Don’t overextend a sauna session.
 Saunas come with timers for a reason, so you should make sure you use them to prevent dehydration.
 When first starting to use a sauna, keep sessions between 10 – 15 minutes.
 You can gradually increase sessions to the suggested maximum time of 20 – 30 minutes.

 With these tips you should be able to maximize your sauna time and stay safe doing so.
+Questions?
+Go ahead and e-mail, text or call if you have any questions about the products we carry, or just general sauna questions.
 Happy Sauna-ing!